Sitosterolemia: Pathogenesis

-The ability of the liver to preferentially excrete plant sterols into the bile is apparently impaired.
+Loss of a functional transporter also causes the liver to have drastically reduced sterol excretion ability.
 While bile acid synthesis remains the same as in healthy people, the total excretion of sterols in the bile is reportedly less than 50% in subjects with sitosterolemia compared to control subjects.
-The mechanism for decreased hepatic secretion is unknown.
+Loss of hepatic excretion plays a key role in pathogenesis: receiving a liver transplant from a healthy donor causes a 90% reduction in plant sterol levels.
+Animals with a dysfunctional transporter in either the liver or the intestines do not show signs of disease; only when both are dysfunctional does the disorder manifest.

-Patients have markedly reduced whole-body cholesterol biosynthesis associated with suppressed hepatic, ileal, and mononuclear leukocyte hydroxymethylglutaryl-coenzyme A reductase (HMG-CoA reductase), the rate-controlling enzyme in the cholesterol biosynthetic pathway.
-Whether or not the down-regulation is due to accumulated sitosterol is still debatable, but most recent data indicate that secondary effects of unknown regulators other than sitosterol can lead to reduced HMG-CoA reductase activity in the disease.
+Patients have markedly reduced whole-body cholesterol biosynthesis associated with suppressed hepatic, ileal, and mononuclear leukocyte HMG-CoA reductase, the rate-controlling enzyme in the cholesterol biosynthetic pathway.
 This is coupled with significantly increased low-density lipoprotein (LDL) receptor expression.
+Sitosterol is not believed to be responsible for this effect; instead, stigmasterol and campesterol likely cause it by inhibiting the processing and activation of SREBP-2.

 Diagnosis

 Diagnosis is made by measuring serum plant sterol concentrations.

 Treatment

-The disorder is treated by strictly reducing the intake of foods rich in plant sterols (e.g., vegetable oils, olives and avocados).
-However, dietary therapy is often never fully sufficient to control this disease since plant sterols are constituents of all plant-based foods.
-Statins have been used, and while these lower cholesterol levels and may ameliorate atherosclerotic disease, plant sterol levels are insufficiently lowered by their use alone.
+The disorder is treated by strictly reducing the intake of foods rich in plant sterols (e.g., vegetable oils, olives, and avocados).
+However, dietary therapy is often insufficient to control this disease since plant sterols are constituents of all plant-based foods.
+Statins have been used, and while these lower cholesterol levels and may ameliorate atherosclerotic disease, plant sterol levels are not lowered by their use alone.

 If dietary treatment alone is insufficient, bile acid-binding resins (e.g., cholestyramine, colestipol) could be considered.
 In October 2002, a new cholesterol absorption inhibitor, ezetimibe, received US Food and Drug Administration (FDA) approval for use in sitosterolemia.
 This drug is now the standard of care, as it blocks sterol entry and can be used in combination with bile-acid resins.

-Finally, ileal bypass has been performed in select cases to decrease the levels of plant sterols in the body, though this therapy was undertaken prior to the advent of ezetimibe.
+Finally, ileal bypass has been performed in select cases to decrease the levels of plant sterols in the body, though this therapy was undertaken before the advent of ezetimibe.